shakib75bd/Simple-Chat-App-Terminal-with-Java/README.md

 java Server
 ```

-5. Now compile and run the Client.java
+5. Now compile and run the Client.java from a different session of the terminal:

 ```sh
 javac Client.java